Portal Effects in Blender

 PART ONE: Setting up the portal window instances

 We need to start with Object Info for both the plane and the Empty.
-Add two Object Info nodes, and on one of them choose the Portal Out object and connect a Self Object node to the object input of the other node:
+Add two Object Info nodes, and on one of them drag the Object input field back to the Group Input node and then connect a Self Object node to the object input of the other node:

 We're going to make 2 instances of the portal window, so connect your Group Input to a Geometry To Instances node, and then a Join Geometry Node to the Goup Output node: